-CalTestBed is focused on mid to later-stage technologies that add value to the electrical grid but lack access to private-sector capital to support testing and validation.
+CalTestBed is focused on mid to later-stage technologies that provide benefits to California's ratepayers, but lack access to private-sector capital to support testing.
 More specifically, CalTestBed seeks hardware or integrated innovations that fall between Technology Readiness Levels (TRL) 5 - 7 that would greatly benefit from laboratory-level testing.